fastai/course-v3/docs/start_gcp.md

 You need to adjust your GPU quotas.
 1. Go to [Google Cloud Quotas Page](https://console.cloud.google.com/iam-admin/quotas).
 2. If you signed up with a free tier account, you first need to upgrade to a paid account; do so by clicking the "Upgrade account" button at the top right of the page.
 This won't affect your $300 credit.
-3. In filter type, select metric to be GPUs(all regions) and Location as Global
+3. In filter type, select metric to be GPUs (all regions) and Location as Global.
-4. Click edit quotas and select the quota to edit(GPUs All Regions).
-Set the new quota limit to 1 or more Your request may require confirmation, which Google claims typically takes two business days to get.
+4. Click edit quotas and select the quota to edit (GPUs All Regions).
+Set the new quota limit to 1 or more.
+Your request may require confirmation, which Google claims typically takes two business days to get.

 You will have to wait a little bit until you see the text informing you the instance has been created.
 You can see the instance online [here](https://console.cloud.google.com/compute/) in your list of instances (note that this will be the page you have to go to later to stop your instance).